Mussk17/Software-Development-2025/consolidate/Unit 2/README.md

-# An Introduction to Software Versioning
+# Introduction to Software Versioning Unit 2-Consolidate

-## Week 2: Git Version Control & Project Initial Setup
+A Git-based project demonstrating the fundamentals of software versioning using Git and GitHub, including repository setup, branching, commits, and pull requests.

+## What It Does
+- Creates and manages a GitHub repository for software development
+- Uses Git for tracking changes through commits
+- Demonstrates branching and merging using pull requests
+- Includes documentation using a README file
+- Prevents unnecessary files from being tracked using `.gitignore`

-## 2.1 Topics Covered
+## Requirements
-- Git version control basics
+- Git
+- GitHub account
+- Command-line interface or GitHub Desktop

+## How to Use
+- Clone or create the repository
+- Create a new branch for making edits
+- Make changes and commit them with clear messages
-- GitHub repositories
+- Push changes to GitHub
+- Open a pull request to merge changes into the main branch

+## Version Control Features Used
+- Repository creation and management
+- Staging and committing changes
+- Branch creation and comparison
+- Pull requests for controlled merging
+- Remote repository synchronization

+## Files Included
-- Project codebase folder structuring
+- `README.md` – Project documentation

-## 2.2 Key Learnings
-I learned the core concepts of version control systems such as Git and GitHub.
-This included understanding commits, staging areas, branching, and remote repositories.
-I also learned why version control is important for collaboration, safe development, merging changes, and tracking project history.

-## 2.3 Practical Implementation
-I created a GitHub repository to store and manage coding projects.
-I organized the project using structured directories for code, documentation, and data files.
-I also created a `README.md` file and explored the use of a `.gitignore` file to prevent unnecessary or sensitive files from being tracked or pushed to GitHub.

-## 2.4 Challenges Faced & Solutions
-I faced authentication issues while synchronizing repositories with GitHub.
-These issues were resolved by configuring Git user credentials, setting up SSH keys, adding the keys to GitHub account settings, and configuring global Git variables.

-## 2.5 Contribution to Final System
-Using version control allowed safe and consistent progress across all projects.
-It enabled tracking changes, identifying errors, rolling back to previous versions, and maintaining a professional development workflow.
+- `.gitignore` – Specifies files and folders to exclude from version control

+## Workflow Demonstrated
+- Main branch for stable content
+- Feature branch for edits (`software-edits`)
+- Commit history for tracking changes
+- Pull request review before merging

+## Project Structure
+The repository is structured to keep documentation and project files organized, following standard version control best practices.